-HPST1106 Myth, Megalith, and Cosmos Staff Contact: Randall Albury U1 S1 HPW3 Note/s: Excluded 62.111.
+Myth, Megalith, and Cosmos

+Staff Contact: Tony Corones

 A general introduction to the history and philosophy of science.
 Provides a background to HPST1107, From the Closed World to the Infinite Universe, but is a self-contained subject in its own right.
 Examines the evidence for scientific knowledge in prehistoric cultures, the astronomy and cosmology of the ancient Near East civilisations, and the development of earlier Greek scientific thought.